 Anyway, Great-Great Grandma Walks With White met a french trapper named Alex LaBeouf and she soon gave birth to my Great Grandma Zoe LaBeouf.
 When just a small child, Zoe was kidnapped by her father Alex and taken away with him to the gold fields of Colorado and then across the Oregon Trail to their permanent home in eastern Oregon.
 Walks With White never saw her daughter again.
 She died soon after losing her but before she passed she gave birth to my Great Uncle Alex LaBeouf Jr. It is said that Alex was raised at Pine Ridge by my Great Auntie Walks With Cow.

-Zoe and Steve had 11 children the last of which was my Grandma Lena Amiotte.
+Zoe and Steve had 12 children the last of which was my Grandma Lena Amiotte.
 Her mother Zoe died when she was very Young, I think around 5 years old and although her Father Steve was still alive, she was shipped off to the residential school along with her sister Delma.
 As teenagers, Grandma Lena and Aunt Delma left the rez.
 Soon she met my Grandpa Paul Craig, a young soldier just home from WW1.
 They headed west to Seattle then south to Sacramento where they settled.
 As far as I know Grandma never went back to the Rez.
-We talked often but she rarely talked about those days.

 Lena and Paul had one child, a boy named Paul Jr. who became my Father.
 My Dad never knew these stories growing up because he was instructed by his father Paul to never bring up Indian stuff with his mother.
 I was given the same instructions by my Dad when I was young but I secretly asked her stuff anyway.
 She always answered my questions and talked freely about those days so I am not sure who was trying to protect who over all the secrecy.
 So it wasn't until my Father's twilight years when he was undergoing treatment for cancer that as a gift to him and myself, I went back to Pine Ridge and started to put together the pieces that is this story.
 Happily my father got to know these stories and many more about our family before he passed.
 I have since been in correspondence with many wonderful family members I never knew we had.
 A very gratifying experience and I am so glad to have made the effort to reconnect.